 2.1 Tools and Materials

 The tools used were blenders, digital scales, buchner funnels, rotary evaporators, glassware, dropper containers, microplates, and vials.
 The analysis spectroscopis used were FTIR variant 8501 Shimadzu JEOL JMN A 5000 which worked at 500 MHz and GCMS variant qp-2010 Shimadzu.
-The materials used were Rosmarinus officinalis L. (rosemary) powder, several organic solvents such as methanol, aceton, ethyl acetate, chloroform, n-hexan, seawater, DMSO 1%, and Artemia salina Leach eggs.
+The materials used were Rosmarinus officinalis L. (rosemary) powder, several organic solvents such as methanol, acetone, ethyl acetate, chloroform, n-hexan, seawater, DMSO 1%, and Artemia salina Leach eggs.

 2.2 Preparation of Plant Extract

-Driedpowder of rosemary of 500 g macerated with aceton solvent 1.500 mL (1:3) for 1 x 24 hours one times, then filtered to produce aceton extract (macerated), the extract obtained is then evaporated, air dried.
+Driedpowder of rosemary of 500 g macerated with acetone solvent 1.500 mL (1:3) for 1 x 24 hours one times, then filtered to produce acetone extract (macerated), the extract obtained is then evaporated, air dried.
 Phytochemical tested of the extract was carried out, then the extract was analyzed using spectroscopis FTIR and GC-MS. The extract was tested for toxicity with BSLT (Brine Shrimp Lethal Test) method.

 2.3 Phytochemical Test